All you need to know about getting married in Denmark

 To prove your single status, you need a socalled Martial Status Certificate, in Danish known as ‘prøvelsesattest’.
 If you have a Danish residence permit and a CPR-number go to borger.dk and fill out the form ‘ægteskabserklæring’, in order to get your ‘prøvelsesattest’.
 You will then receive your ‘prøvelsesattest' in your e-boks.

 If you do not have a Danish residence permit, you need to apply for the ‘prøvelsesattest' via Familieretshuset.

 Remember that you need to submit a valid “prøvelsesattest” to the church before getting married.

 One of you needs to be a member of Folkekirken

-If you are not already a member of Folkekirken but wish to become a member, you need to speak to your priest, (the priest who will preform the ceremony).
+If you are not already a member of Folkekirken but wish to become a member, you need to speak to your pastor, (the pastor who will preform the ceremony).
 To become a member, you need to be baptized, whether you are baptized catholic, protestant, orthodox etc. is irrelevant.
 If you are already baptized, then bring your baptism certificate.
-If you are baptized but do not have any documentation thereof, speak to your priest.
+If you are baptized but do not have any documentation thereof, speak to your pastor.